 and WIRE_JSON

 - Changing an optional field into a required one.
-Old messages which don't have that field encoded will fail to read in the new definition.
+Old messages that don't have that field encoded fail to read in the new definition.

 - Reserving deleted types for which reuse in the future could cause wire incompatibilities.